alexgt9/android-easy-contacts/Readme.md

 ## Folder structure

 - data/: This directory contains classes related to data handling, such as models, database access objects (DAOs), and repositories.
 It's further divided into:
+  - database
-  -- database/: This directory contains classes related to the local database, such as ContactDao.
+  - database/: This directory contains classes related to the local database, such as ContactDao.
-  -- model/: This directory contains data model classes, such as Contact.
+  - model/: This directory contains data model classes, such as Contact.
-  -- network/: This directory contains classes related to network operations, such as ContactsNetworkDataSource and OfflineFirstContactsRepository.
+  - network/: This directory contains classes related to network operations, such as ContactsNetworkDataSource and OfflineFirstContactsRepository.
-  -- repository/: This directory contains repository classes, such as ContactsRepository.
+  - repository/: This directory contains repository classes, such as ContactsRepository.
 - ui/: This directory contains classes related to the user interface.
 It's further divided into:
-  -- screens/: This directory contains classes for different screens in the application, such as ContactsScreen.
+  - screens/: This directory contains classes for different screens in the application, such as ContactsScreen.
-  -- components/: This directory contains reusable UI components.
+  - components/: This directory contains reusable UI components.
 - MainActivity.kt: This is the main activity of the application.
 - MainActivityViewModel.kt: This is the ViewModel for the main activity.